-- 71a.
+71a.
 Have you ever had an experience where you thought you might choke that has made you more careful about eating (e.g., a choking episode, tube insertion, medical investigation)?
+(Yes/No)

-(Yes/No) - 71b.
-Over the past 4 weeks, have you been worried that eating will make you choke and the worry has been so great that it has limited the amount or type of food that you eat?
+71b.
+Over the past 4 weeks, have you been concerned that eating will make you choke to the extent that it has restricted the amount or the type of food that you eat?